jacobjervey/asirra/README.md

 # Asirra

-TODO: Write a gem description
+This is a simple gem that assists you in implementing the ASIRRA CAPTCHA system from Microsoft into your Rails application.

 ## Installation